foxster14/foxster14/README.md

 - 👋 Hi, I’m Sarah Fox
 - 👀 I’m interested in UI/UX, data science & software development!
-- 🌱 I’m currently a software engineering student & this semester we're learning the fundamentals of machine learning and software testing using JUnit
+- 🌱 I’m currently a software engineering student in my junior year, & this semester we're learning the fundamentals of machine learning and software testing using JUnit

 <!---
 foxster14/foxster14 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.